 - INTPs At Their Worst

 - INFPs At Their Best

 - INFPs At Their Worst

 - ENFPs At Their Best

 The Best and Worst Versions of Every Myers-Briggs® Personality Type

 ISTJs At Their Best

 Healthy ISTJs are extremely responsible, honest, and loyal.
-They have a strong, methodical commitment to their goals and work with steady determination to meet them.
-They are self-motivated, detail-oriented, and competent.
+They have a strong commitment to their goals and work with steady determination to meet them.
+Rather than needing outside prodding, they are self-motivated, detail-oriented, and competent.
 They hold themselves to high standards and value trustworthy behavior in themselves and others.
 They show others they care by providing practical help, and by being there even when things get tough.
 These are the people you can count on to keep a secret, keep their promises, and achieve anything they make a priority.
 They’re also the people you can trust to tell you the truth, no sugarcoating added.